Scope of the journal:

 Authors submitting review manuscripts should include a section describing the methods used for locating, selecting, extracting, and synthesising data.
 These methods should also be summarised in the abstract.

-When reporting experiments on human subjects, indicate whether the procedures followed were in accordance with the ethical standards of the responsible committee on human experimentation (institutional or regional) and with the Helsinki Declaration of 1975, as revised in 2000 (available at http://www.wma.net/e/policy/17-c_e.html).
-Do not use patients' names, initials, or hospital numbers, especially in illustrative material.
-When reporting experiments on animals, indicate whether the institution's or a national research council's guide for, or any national law on the care and use of laboratory animals was followed.
-It is mandatory to mention the University/ Institutional ethical clearance registration number in the methodology section.
+When reporting studies on human beings, indicate whether the procedures followed were in accordance with the ethical standards of the responsible committee on human experimentation (institutional or regional) and with the Helsinki Declaration of 1975, as revised in 2000 (available at https://www.wma.net/policies-post/wma-declaration-of-helsinki-ethical-principles-for-medical-research-involving-human-subjects/).
+For prospective studies involving human participants, authors are expected to mention about approval of (regional/ national/ institutional or independent Ethics Committee or Review Board, obtaining informed consent from adult research participants and obtaining assent for children aged over 7 years participating in the trial.
+The age beyond which assent would be required could vary as per regional and/ or national guidelines.
+Ensure confidentiality of subjects by desisting from mentioning participants’ names, initials or hospital numbers, especially in illustrative material.
+When reporting experiments on animals, indicate whether the institution’s or a national research council’s guide for, or any national law on the care and use of laboratory animals was followed.

 Present the results in logical sequence in the text, tables, and illustrations.
 Repetition of the data in the tables or illustrations in the text should be avoided; emphasise or summarise only important observations.